Career Switchers and Returners

 Month 16 and beyond: Choose your career path

 We continue to invest in your development and promote from within.
-Many of our senior staff joined as graduates and have followed a range of career paths.
+Many of our senior staff joined at entry level and have followed a range of career paths.
 And, as the individuals we’ve highlighted below show, you’ll quickly get opportunities to take on added responsibility.
 You might decide you love leading project delivery.
 You might enjoy overseeing a technology team.
 You may find consulting is your passion.
 You could choose to specialise in areas such as design, or data science and artificial intelligence.

-Zoe joined our graduate developer scheme in 2000.
+Zoe joined our entry level intake in 2000.
 She’s since worked in virtually every part of the business, including delivery management, recruitment, operations management and sales, before becoming managing director, aged 33.

 Part of the 2008 cohort, Harry joined as a coder, before starting to oversee development teams as a technical lead.
 He then joined our Advisory division, where he’s now a lead consultant, helping customers shape their technical solutions and delivery processes.

-Ying was one of our 2012 graduate intake.
+Ying was one of our 2012 entry level intake.
 Working initially as a software engineer, she quickly started taking on project management responsibilities.
-She’s now one of our senior delivery leads, ensuring we meet our targets around budget, timeframe and client satisfaction.
+She’s now one of our senior delivery leads, ensuring we meet our targets around budget, timeframe and client satisfaction

 The people we are looking for